 - Lender Overlays

-The Gustan Cho Team at Loan Cabin Inc. has no lender overlays on government and conventional loans.
+Gustan Cho Associates has no lender overlays on government and conventional loans.
 So Lender Overlays are not an issue with our borrowers.
 However, most lenders have overlays.
-What overlays are are additional mortgage guidelines that is above and beyond those of federal minimum underwriting credit guidelines.
+What overlays are are additional mortgage guidelines that are above and beyond those of federal minimum underwriting credit guidelines.

 Here are typical mortgage lending overlays: